Friday, May 17, 2024

 }

-When you annotate an interface with @FunctionalInterface, if more than one abstract method is defined it will result in compile time error.
+In an interface annotated with @FunctionalInterface, if more than one abstract method is defined it results in compile time error.

 @FunctionalInterface